Umar Farouk Abdulmutallab

 Al-Qaeda in the Arabian Peninsula (AQAP) claimed to have organised the attack with Abdulmutallab; they said they supplied him with the bomb and trained him.
 Connections to al-Qaeda and Anwar al-Awlaki have been found, although the latter denied ordering the bombing.

 Abdulmutallab was convicted in a U.S. federal court of eight federal criminal counts, including attempted use of a weapon of mass destruction and attempted murder of 289 people.
-On February 16, 2012, he was sentenced to 4 life terms plus 50 years without parole.
+On 16 February 2012, he was sentenced to 4 life terms plus 50 years without parole.
 He is incarcerated at ADX Florence, the supermax federal prison in Colorado.

 Background

 Umar Farouk Abdulmutallab is the youngest of 16 children of Alhaji Umaru Mutallab, a wealthy Nigerian banker and businessman, and his second wife, Aisha (who is from Yemen).
 The father was described by The Times in 2009 as being "one of the richest men in Africa."
 He is a former Chairman of First Bank of Nigeria and former Nigerian Federal Commissioner for Economic Development.
 The family comes from Funtua in Katsina State.
 Abdulmutallab was raised initially in an affluent neighbourhood of Kaduna, in Nigeria's north.

 Abdulmutallab attended Essence International School and also took classes at the Rabiatu Mutallib Institute for Arabic and Islamic Studies, named for his grandfather, at that time.
 He also attended The British School of Lomé, Togo.
 He was considered a gifted student, and enjoyed playing PlayStation games and basketball.
 According to multiple people who knew him at the time, Abdulmutallab became very pious in his teenage years, detaching himself from others his age.
 He condemned his father's banking profession for charging interest, which is prohibited in Islam, and urged him to quit.

-For the 2004–05 academic year, Abdulmutallab studied at the San'a Institute for the Arabic Language in Sana'a, Yemen, and attended lectures at Iman University.
+For the 2004–5 academic year, Abdulmutallab studied at the Sana'a Institute for the Arabic Language in Sana'a, Yemen, and attended lectures at Iman University.